-In SNMP, the object identifier (OID) that uniquely identifies the make and model of an SNMP-managed device is the MIB-II System Object Identifier, commonly referred to as "sysObjectID."
-Within Power IQ, the "sysObjectID" is referred to as the "PDU System OID".
+In SNMP, the object identifier (OID) that uniquely identifies the make and model of an SNMP-managed device is the MIB-II System Object Identifier, commonly referred to as "sysObjectID", which is 1.3.6.1.2.1.1.2.0.

+Within Power IQ, the value for "sysObjectID" is referred to as the "PDU System OID".

 For example, the sysObjectID or "PDU System OID" for a Raritan model PX PDU is "1.3.6.1.4.1.13742.4".
-The "PDU System OID" is commonly used as the prefix for additional OIDs used to retrieve key PDU attribute and component information.
+The "PDU System OID" is commonly used as the prefix for additional OIDs used to retrieve PDU attribute and component information.

-See the following sections for lists of components, attributes, and values that you can map from your PDU to Power IQ.
+See Mappings for Each PDU Type (on page 222) for lists of values that you can map from your PDU to Power IQ.

 For each feature that you want to map, you must find the OID, and enter it in the mapping form to create the dynamic plugin.
-See Add a Dynamic Plugin (on page 187).
+See Create a Structured Dynamic Plugin (on page 235).